mesmere/plantbot/README.md

 * 🤐 `/isolate` a problem user to a single channel so that they can't delete their message history!
 * 🚦 Control `/slowmode` without giving junior staff full delete-channel permissions!
 * 📎 Download all of a channel's `/attachments` in bulk!
+* 🕵️ `/impersonate` any member so that you can moderate from an alt account!
 * 💬 Set plantbot's rich presence `/status`!
 * 🔎 Actions are logged to an audit channel for admin review.